|Enews: February 16 - 22|

 Scholarships are available through the Bloom Scholarship Fund for Rodef Shalom youth who would like to take an organized study tour to Israel this summer, or attend a Jewish Summer Camp, but are unable to afford the expense.
-Click HERE
+Click HERE for more information.

-Please save the date for Rodef Shalom's Gala Event: May 21, 2017
+Please save the date for Rodef Shalom's Gala Event: May 21

 The Rodef Shalom Chesed Team

 Our team is looking for more members who can help provide support for an individual or family post-surgery; maybe it's bringing a meal or helping with a ride or childcare, providing meals to a family with a newborn, helping with shiva set-up or shopping, and more.
 The Chesed team is coordinated by Judy Fishman, Sandy Bornstein, Fran Cohen, Maya Mintzer and Meredith Levy.
 Please contact Judy, Fran or Meredith if you would like to join.

 Dana and Sam Isaacson once were members of Congregation Rodeph Shalom in Philadelphia.
 The common name is not the reason they are now members of our shul community but the coincidence might not actually be such a coincidence.
 Dana has great faith that things are sometimes meant to be and are not always in our control.
 In fact, that may be why the two are now married and have a beautiful two-year old son, Leor.